t3kt/raytk/docs/writing.md

 Hydejack supports [math blocks][ksynmath] via [KaTeX][katex].

 Why KaTeX instead of MathJax?
-KaTeX is faster and more lightweight at the cost of having less features, but for the purpose of writing blog posts, this should be a favorable tradeoff.
+KaTeX is faster and more lightweight at the cost of having less features.
+For the purpose of writing blog posts, this should be a favorable tradeoff.
 {:.note}

 To enable math, add the following entries to your `Gemfile` and `_config.yml`: